Q. I am an IU graduate student, but I am not on campus this semester. Can I still access GGC services?

 Q. I would like to attend one of your workshops.
 What do I need to do, and does it cost anything?

 A. All of our workshops are free to IU graduate students.
-You will need to register for some workshops such as the Proposal Writing workshop and the “Grants on the Net” workshop — check the workshops page for more information about particular workshops and to preregister if required.
+You will need to register for some workshops such as the Proposal Writing workshop and the “Advanced Strategies” workshop — check the workshops page for more information about particular workshops and to preregister if required.
 Other workshops are open to anyone who is interested.